Amjad50/Trapezoid/trapezoid-core/README.md

 - Timers
 - Interrupts
 - Memory: Hosts the whole memory as a `Box<[u8]>` and provides access to it.
+- Memory card: will save/load memcard to/from disk, it will save to the current folder.
+    - TODO: add API to control this

 [`vulkano`]: https://github.com/vulkano-rs/vulkano